-The bid profile b corresponds to the lowest point in the set of competitive prices among all the locally envy-free equilibria.
-Even if truth-telling is not an equilibrium strategy of the GSP auction, the outcome is equivalent to the VCG solution.
+The bid profile \mathbf{b}^v corresponds to the lowest point in the set of competitive prices among all the locally envy-free equilibria.
+Even if truth-telling is not an equilibrium strategy of the GSP auction, the outcome is strictly equivalent to what a VCG mechanism would have implemented.